 NOTE: Minimum standards for Unit Amenities and Laundry Amenities are outlined in the “Amenities Guide” and the “Accessibility Manual”.

-Mechanical system equipment must meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments).
+Mechanical Mechanical system equipment must meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments).

 Sustainability Standards:

-The minimum energy efficiency and sustainable building practices for this section is located in Appendix I, Threshold Criteria, Building Sustainability, Qualified Allocation Plan.
+The minimum energy efficiency and sustainable building practices for this section are located in the QAP, Threshold Criteria, Building Sustainability.
 In addition, the intent in this section is to ensure the same level of quality testing in all multi-family units.
 Further guidance on compliance pathways through the definition of building type, the procedure for testing, and applicable exemptions are instructed below.

 Compliance Pathways for Low-Rise Residential Construction: